-Today I will talk about how I felt vengeful at certain times in the past, but life kept happening and I kept moving forward instead.
+Today I will talk about how I felt vengeful at certain times in the past, but life kept happening, and I kept moving forward instead.
 And I am so glad that I did (move forward).

-Yes in the grand scheme of things moving forward and trying to live better or do better is the best thing you can do.
+Yes, in the grand scheme of things moving forward and trying to live better or do better is the best thing you can do.

 Today I am not trying to write some of those age-old cliche lectures on how karma is a b*tch and time heals everything.
 What goes around, comes around… Blah blah!

 I did the mental math and played different scenarios in my head, and in most cases, it just seemed counterproductive to get back at people who were against me.
-The amount of energy one needs to take to plan revenge, can be used to transcend that situation by moving forward quickly and effectively.
+The amount of energy one needs to take to plan revenge can be used to transcend that situation by moving forward quickly and effectively.
 Besides, one needs to look back and live in the past to take revenge, whereas I like my future potential more.

 So revenge is self-consuming.
-Also, because it has the potential to add more uncertainties and more risks to already existing miseries.
+Also, it has the potential to add more uncertainties and more risks to already existing miseries.

-Otherwise, the daily narcissists, sociopaths, passive aggressors, bullies, parasitic leeches, soul-sucking vultures should be avoided and ignored at all costs.
+Otherwise, the daily narcissists, sociopaths, passive aggressors, bullies, parasitic leeches, and soul-sucking vultures should be avoided and ignored at all costs.

-A new job comes after a job loss, and good health (sometimes) comes after bad ones, good fortune comes after the financial crisis, a good relationship mends a broken heart.
+A new job comes after a job loss, good health (sometimes) comes after bad ones, good fortune comes after the financial crisis, and a good relationship mends a broken heart.
 And even if people die, they just die, full stop.
 Perhaps there is a new beginning after death as well.

 None of these are the end of anything.
 Perhaps destroying or ending enemies is not necessarily the goal of taking revenge.

-The best revenge is when you make the negative people in your life gradually irrelevant like they don’t matter- neither to you nor to society.
+The best revenge is when you gradually make the negative people in your life irrelevant, like they don’t matter- neither to you nor to society.